NebilDivay/Churn-Analysis/README.md

 # Churn Analysis & Retention Strategy
-##Project Overview
+## Project Overview

 This repository contains the core analytical artifact (Churn_Analysis.pbix) used to understand, quantify, and address customer attrition.
 The project's goal is to identify the structural drivers of customer churn and provide data-backed recommendations for immediate retention strategy adjustments.

 The analysis is based on a dataset of 7,043 customers, showing an overall churn rate of 26.55%.
-##Key Analytical Findings
+## Key Analytical Findings

 The dashboard reveals that churn is not random, but concentrated in three specific, high-leverage areas.
 Fixing these structural issues will have the greatest impact on long-term retention.
-###1.
-The Contract Volatility Trap (The Primary Driver)
+### 1. The Contract Volatility Trap (The Primary Driver)

-Contract Type

-% of Total Churn

-Finding

 Month-to-Month

-88.5%
+% of Total Finding: 88.5%

+Finding:
 This contract type is the single largest predictor of churn.
 Customers on flexible plans are inherently unstable.

-One Year / Two Year
+Contract Type: One Year / Two Year

-11.5%
+% of Total Finding: 11.5%

-Longer-term contracts are highly effective retention mechanisms.
+Finding: Longer-term contracts are highly effective retention mechanisms.
-###2.
-The Service Protection Gap
+### 2. The Service Protection Gap

 Customers are leaving due to a perceived lack of safety net and support when issues arise.